 Prior to the actual transfer of a case to the Adoption Unit, the Adoption Specialist will attend Multi-Disciplinary Treatment Team meetings when permanency options are being considered.
-The Specialist will also attend any staffing of State Ward cases and, if necessary, assist in obtaining the signed Intent to Adopt.

-After the transfer, the Adoption Specialist will have a face to face contact with the child within 14 days of the transfer in order to begin the child's assessment.
+After the transfer, the Adoption Specialist will have a face-to-face contact with the child within 14 days of the transfer in order to begin the child's assessment.